Autopsy of John F. Kennedy

-The autopsy of president John F. Kennedy was performed at the Bethesda Naval Hospital in Bethesda, Maryland.
+The autopsy of John F. Kennedy, the 35th president of the United States, was performed at the Bethesda Naval Hospital in Bethesda, Maryland.
 The autopsy began at about 8 p.m.
-EST November 22, 1963—the day of Kennedy's assassination—and ended in the early morning of November 23, 1963.
-The choice of autopsy hospital in the Washington, D.C. area was made by his widow, Jacqueline Kennedy, who chose the Bethesda as President Kennedy had been a naval officer during World War II.
+Eastern Standard Time (EST) on November 22, 1963—the day of Kennedy's assassination—and ended in the early morning of November 23, 1963.
+The choice of autopsy hospital in the Washington, D.C. area was made by his widow, First Lady Jacqueline Kennedy, who chose the Bethesda inasmuch as President Kennedy had been a naval officer during World War II.

 The autopsy was conducted by two physicians, Commander James Humes and Commander J. Thornton Boswell.
 They were assisted by ballistics wound expert Pierre Finck of the Armed Forces Institute of Pathology.
 Although Kennedy's personal physician, Rear Admiral George Burkley pushed for an expedited autopsy simply to find the bullet, the commanding officer of the medical center—Admiral Calvin Galloway—intervened to order a complete autopsy.

 The autopsy found that Kennedy was hit by two bullets.
 One entered his upper back and exited below his neck, albeit obscured by a tracheotomy.
 The other bullet struck Kennedy in the back of his head and exited the front of his skull in a large exit wound.
 The trajectory of the latter bullet was marked by bullet fragments throughout his brain.
 The former bullet was not found during the autopsy, but was discovered at Parkland Memorial Hospital in Dallas.
 It later became the subject of the Warren Commission's single-bullet theory, often derided as the "magic-bullet theory" by conspiracy theorists.

 In 1968, U.S. Attorney General Ramsey Clark organized a medical panel to examine the autopsy's photographs and X-rays.
 The panel concurred with the Warren Commission's conclusion that Kennedy was killed by two shots from behind.
 The House Select Committee on Assassinations—which concluded that there likely was a conspiracy and that there had been an assassin in front of the president on the grassy knoll—also agreed with the Warren Commission.
-Nevertheless, due to procedural errors, discrepancies, and the 1966 disappearance of Kennedy's brain, the autopsy has become the subject of many conspiracy theories.
+Nevertheless, due to procedural errors, discrepancies, and the 1966 disappearance of Kennedy's brain, the autopsy has become the subject of numerous conspiracy theories.